EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

 ### Starting docker-compose services without creating them

 We can start one or all services with docker-compose start.
-This command is useful only to restart containers previously created but stopped at some point, and does not create any new containers. some point, and it does not create any new containers.
+This command is useful only to restart containers previously created but stopped at some point, and it does not create any new containers.

 ```bash
 docker-compose start